P-Y Curves for Laterally Loaded Piles

 API Clay RP2A (2000)

 API Clay RP2A (2000) is the p-y curve model for soft clay recommended in API RP2A 21st Edition (2000), where the ultimate resistance (Pu) of soft clay is determined in the same way as Matlock (1970).
 The only difference from Matlock soft clay model is that the piece-wise curves are used as shown in the figures below for both static and cyclic loading conditions.
+More information can be found here.

 P-Y curve under static loading condition